 Pag Writing about

 John Rhodes and "Dusty" Rhodes

 Standing L-R: Richard Paganucci, Mike Soloby, Bill Soloby

 Tom Richardson, Mike Soloby, John Nale, and Dick Paganucci.

-Bob Duetsch, Dick Paganucci, Jim McLean, Jim Hays, and Paul Lessard.
+Bob Duetsch, Richard Paganucci, Jim McLean, Jim Hays, and Paul Lessard.

-Bill Soloby, Pag, Mike McInnis, Mike Porter, John Nale, Tom Richardson, and Mike Soloby.
+Mike Soloby, Pag, Mike McInnis, Mike Porter, John Nale, Tom Richardson, and Bill Soloby.